-Our support does not end the moment that you book a fishing adventure.
+Our support does not end the moment that you book a FishingEarth fishing experience.
 We keep in regular contact with you to make sure everything that you need to do regarding flights, accommodation and visas are sorted.
 Speaking of flights we believe that there are two places worth being when going on a fishing adventure one of them is at the actual location, and the other one is safely home.
 Every effort is made to make sure that you have the absolute minimum wait time in airport lounges.

 We make sure that any medical and/or dietary requirements are known by the location well in advance.
 Even though you are going fishing, you may not enjoy eating fish every night we make sure the location knows what you want.
 Where possible we also make sure they have your favourite alcoholic and non-alcoholic beverages.
 FishingEarth makes sure that you have all of the right gear you need right down to the type of footwear you need at night.

 We understand that everyone has different medical needs and we also understand that everyone has different insurance needs.
 FishingEarth makes sure that these are all covered off before any booking is made.

 As much as we love booking people in for a FishingEarth fishing experience our number one priority is that you have a safe and enjoyable trip and you get home safe and sound.

 I would like to introduce you to the the Global FishingEarth team